josmas/CA675DCU_containerisation/README.md

 from the terminal.
 Look at the docs for Bind Mounts and Volumes from the Docker site.

+# Step 5 (Optional)
+You can specify an `ENTRYPOINT` and a default `CMD` as in Dockerfile.entrypoint.
+To build this image you can use the following:
+`docker build -t jos/class_entrypoint:1 -f ./Dockerfile.entrypoint .`

+If you run it as `docker run --rm --name class_ent_1 jos/class_entrypoint:1` you will see the output for classification_sample.py.

+If you run it as `docker run --rm --name class_ent_1 jos/class_entrypoint:1 another_python_sample.py` you will see the output for the second script.

 # References
 The code in this repo is based on the article at: https://towardsdatascience.com/beginners-guide-to-data-science-python-docker-3181fd321a5c